spiicez21/PhaGen-Agent/README.md

 1. Run the Crawlee project to refresh datasets under `crawler/storage/`.
 2. **Optional / gated**: if you scraped structure diagrams and have explicit permission to OCR them, run `indexes/osra_pipeline.py --input <diagrams>.jsonl --output indexes/data/osra_results.jsonl --skip-missing`.
 The pipeline enforces the `allow_osra` flag per record, hashes input files, snapshots successes/skips to a manifest under `indexes/data/manifests/`, and emits JSONL records that can be merged into downstream SMILES lists.
 3. Canonicalize SMILES/InChI inputs with `indexes/smiles_normalizer.py --input <raw>.jsonl --output indexes/data/normalized_smiles.jsonl` so downstream synonym expansion and retrievers reference the same canonical strings (manifests land under `indexes/data/manifests/`).
 Use the OSRA output JSONL as one of the normalizer inputs when diagrams need to feed synonyms.
-4. Execute `indexes/build_index.py` from the repo root (inside `.venv`) to embed new passages into `indexes/chroma/`, reusing cached embeddings where possible, deduplicating overlapping clinical/literature passages (clinical wins by priority), and emitting a daily snapshot under `indexes/chroma_snapshots/`.
+4. Execute `indexes/build_index.py` from the repo root (inside `.venv`) to embed new passages into `indexes/chroma/`, reusing cached embeddings where possible, deduplicating overlapping clinical/literature passages (clinical wins by priority), emitting a daily snapshot under `indexes/chroma_snapshots/`, **and** regenerating the RDKit structure catalog + manifest from `indexes/data/normalized_smiles.jsonl` (disable with `--no-structures`).
 5. Agents read from `indexes/chroma/` by default; to reproduce a historical run, copy or point the retriever at the desired snapshot folder (each includes a `manifest.json` with dataset hash + git commit).
 4. Redeploy/restart workers if the embeddings or retriever settings change so new sources are picked up.